 Of course, if you live in the United States, the passport and visa should also be US-issued IDs and the others on the list.
 The IDs should be valid, meaning that you have to check the expiration date.
-Yes, the ID still shows your name and photo; however, it will not be accepted if the ID is expired.
+Yes, the ID still shows your name and photo; however, it will not be accepted if it’s an expired ID.

 If you cannot get ahold of any primary photo for some reason, you must use two types of secondary IDs to cash your check.
 Some of these secondary IDs are still government-issued but just not held with the same importance as primary IDs.
 Primary IDs are hailed the most trustworthy because of the added steps to get them.